imperfectlink/PowerProps/docs/source/index.rst

 Welcome to PowerProps!
 ====

-PowerProps helps you manage custom properties on objects to help create smarter objects with meaningful control options.
+PowerProps is a Blender addon that helps you manage custom properties on objects to help create smarter objects with meaningful control options.

 |